-For the first quarter of 2021, we signed leases for a total of 515,000 square feet of retail space including 506,000 square feet of comparable space leases (leases for which there was a prior tenant) at an average rental increase of 9% on a cash basis.
-New leases for comparable spaces were signed for 220,000 square feet at an average rental increase of 18% on a cash basis.
-Renewals for comparable spaces were signed for 286,000 square feet at an average rental increase of 2% on a cash basis.
-Tenant improvements and incentives for comparable spaces were \$32.06 per square foot, of which, \$67.15 per square foot was for new leases and \$5.09 per square foot was for renewals for the three months ended March 31, 2021.
+For the first quarter of 2023, we signed leases for a total of 524,000 square feet of retail space including 505,000 square feet of comparable space leases (leases for which there was a prior tenant) at an average rental increase of 11% on a cash basis.
+New leases for comparable spaces were signed for 242,000 square feet, with an average rental increase of 9% on a cash basis.
+Renewals for comparable spaces were signed for 262,000 square feet at a 14% average rental increase on a cash basis.
+Tenant improvements and incentives for comparable spaces were \$39.47 per square foot, of which \$79.20 per square foot was for new leases and \$2.83 per square foot was for renewals for the three months ended March 31, 2023.

 The rental increases associated with comparable spaces generally include all leases signed for retail space in arms-length transactions reflecting market leverage between landlords and tenants during the period.
-The comparison between average rent for expiring leases and new leases is determined by including contractual rent on the expiring lease and annual market rent and in some instances, projections of percentage rent, to be paid on the new lease.
+The comparison between the rent for expiring leases and new leases is determined by including contractual rent on the expiring lease, including percentage rent, and the comparable annual rent and in some instances, projections of percentage rent, to be paid on the new lease.
 In atypical circumstances, management may exercise judgment as to how to most effectively reflect the comparability of spaces reported in this calculation.
-As a result of accommodations made to certain tenants to help them to stay open during and after the COVID-19 pandemic, we have found it necessary to exercise more judgement in 2020 and 2021 than in prior years in order to appropriately reflect the comparability of spaces in the calculation.
 The change in rental income on comparable space leases is impacted by numerous factors including current market rates, location, individual tenant creditworthiness, use of space, market conditions when the expiring lease was signed, capital investment made in the space and the specific lease structure.
 Tenant improvements and incentives include the total dollars committed for the improvement (fit out) of a space as it relates to a specific lease.
-Incentives include amounts paid to tenants as inducement to sign a lease that do not represent building improvements.
+Incentives include amounts paid to tenants as an inducement to sign a lease that do not represent building improvements.
+Costs related to tenant improvements require judgement by management in determining what are costs specific to the tenant and not deferred maintenance on the space.

-Historically, we have executed comparable space leases for 1.3 to 1.9 million square feet of retail space each year.
-We expect some rental rates to continue to be negatively impacted by the COVID-19 pandemic.
-We expect the volume for 2021 to be in line with, or potentially exceed our historical averages given a larger amount of vacancy as a result of COVID-19.
+Historically, we have executed comparable space leases for 1.4 to 2.0 million square feet of retail space each year.
+We expect the volume in 2023 will be in line with these historical averages.
 Although we expect overall positive increases in annual rent for comparable spaces, changes in annual rent for any individual lease or combinations of individual leases reported in any particular period may be positive or negative and we can provide no assurance that the annual rents on comparable space leases will continue to increase at historical levels, if at all.

-The leases signed in 2021 generally become effective over the following two years though some may not become effective until 2024 and beyond.
-Further, there is risk that some new tenants will not ultimately take possession of their space and that tenants for both new and renewal leases may not pay all of their contractual rent due to operating, financing or other matters.
+The leases signed in 2023 generally become effective over the following two years though some may not become effective until 2026 and beyond.
+Further, there is a risk that some new tenants will not ultimately take possession of their space and that tenants for both new and renewal leases may not pay all of their contractual rent due to operating, financing or other matters.
 However, our historical increases in rental rates do provide information about the tenant/landlord relationship and the potential increase we may achieve in rental income over time.